 After the genesis gem is used and loses its power, you will need to convert an additional 15 lines to energy in order to power it up and use it again.
 The genesis gem's current power is indicated by how many red-ish circles there are on the boundary line.

-Anomalies - Every 10th sequence generation, an "anomaly" (or color-changing gem that glows) may appear (at a high chance) in a random empty location below the boundary line and above all other gems, and will be counted as and behave identically to a regular gem that has already landed.
+Anomalies & Obstacles - Every 10th sequence generation, an "anomaly" (or color-changing gem that glows) will appear in a random empty location below the boundary line and above all other gems, and will be counted as and behave identically to a regular gem that has already landed, meaning you may accidentally or intentionally land on top of it.
 If there are any gems directly below the boundary line, an anomaly will not appear.

-Anomalies will naturally vanish upon the next sequence generation or may vanish as a result of manual sequence regeneration or during the vanish interval.
+Anomalies will naturally vanish upon the next sequence generation (leaving obstacle gems in place) or may vanish as a result of manual sequence regeneration or during the vanish interval.
 The vanishing of these gems will only be counted toward your stats or score if they vanish as a result of manual sequence regeneration (in the current drift path) or during the vanish interval.

 Upon using clearance, anomalies will reset so that one will not appear for another 9 sequence generations.

-If you use regeneration wisely to vanish more gems at a time and/or rebuild lines to have more matches, as well as fix lines where gems have vanished naturally, you should earn a greater overall score, though matching becomes more difficult at higher speed.
+2 - If you use regeneration wisely to vanish more unmatched or inconvenient gems at a time and/or rebuild lines to have more matches, as well as fix lines where gems have vanished naturally, you should earn a greater overall score, though matching becomes more difficult at higher speed or level.

 CONTROLS.
 It takes time to become efficient at higher speed, but the more you practice using all of the controls at your disposal, the easier it becomes.